JJJ/ab-testing-for-wp/README.txt

 * Onboarding tour for first time users

 = 1.3.1 =
 * Ability to declare a winner of the test.
-Replacing the test block with the winning variant's content.
+Replacing the test block with the winning variant's content

 = 1.2.2 =
 * Instant variant previews from the admin bar